General Data Protection Regulations (GDPR)

-With effect from Monday 20th May 2013, we will be using a new provider to process any mail we send to you.
+The practice use a provider to process any mail we send to you.
 This provider is called "Docmail".
 Please be assured that mail received in envelopes with the "Docmail" logo on them are unlikely to be junk mail and should definitely be from the surgery.
 It will be delivered in the normal way by your Royal Mail postman.

 As part of the change to our new provider we are currently conducting a review of our addresses.
 There may be slight changes in the address we hold for you, such as the addition of a county (Clackmannanshire or Perth and Kinross) to your address.
 In order to use the new system successfully, our address must reflect what the Royal Mail recognises as your address.

 As with any new system there may be teething issues.
 Please let us know if you experience any problems.